Tutorial: llmPrompt SwiftUI

 if let http = response as?
 HTTPURLResponse, http.statusCode != 200 {

-for try await line in bytes.lines {
+for try await char in bytes.characters {

 continue